cjimenezgallardo/R-EA/README.md

 # R-EA

 REA is Exploratory Data Analysis in R.
-In this case, I created 2 scripts for my students in order to focus on analysis and not programming.
+In this case, I created a script for my students in order to focus on analysis and not programming.

-REA_descripY,
+REA_descripYG,
-the script considers the analysis of the dependent variable according to an independent variable
+the script considers the analysis of the dependent variable with o without V.independent

-REA_descripYxG
+format:
+without VI -> descripYG(dataset,dataset$vd,NULL)
+with VI -> descripYG(dataset,dataset$vd,dataset$vi)

 Shows: